 How do you tell if you have an elongated toilet seat?

 You can usually tell from looking at the seat.
-If the shape is more oval than round, it is an elongated toilet.
+It is an elongated toilet if the shape is more oval than round.
 Another way is to measure from the toilet seat holes at the back to the front of the bowl.
 If it’s 18 inches or more, it’s an elongated toilet.

 What is the purpose of an elongated toilet seat?